Email Channel

 - Email arrives at the connected inbox (e.g.,

 - Contact matching: RapiDesq searches for an existing contact whose email address matches the sender.
-If no match is found, a new contact is automatically created with the source set to EMAIL.
+If no match is found, a new contact is automatically created with the source set to email.

-ReferencesandIn-Reply-Toemail headers are inspected.
-If they match an existing ticket's email thread, the message is appended to that ticket as a new inbound message. - New ticket creation: If no existing thread is found, a new ticket is created:
+- Thread detection: Standard email threading headers are inspected.
+If they match an existing ticket's email thread, the message is appended to that ticket as a new inbound message.

 - The email subject becomes the ticket title.